Ghost Rider: Noble Kale

 Noble lived in the 18th century and grew up with his abusive father, Pastor Kale, and his younger brother Dante.

 Noble fell in love with a black girl named Magdelena.
-But, because of the color of her skin and his father's religious views, the couple kept their love a secret from the world.
+Because of the color of her skin and his father's religious views, the couple kept their love a secret from the world.
 They were forced to tell Pastor Kale when Magdelena bore Noble's child.
 Noble and Magdelena were then married.

-Shortly after the marriage, Magdelena discovered Pastor Kale's dark secret; he was a servant of the dark lord Mephisto.
+Shortly after the marriage, Magdelena discovered that Pastor Kale was a servant of Mephisto.
 To cover up Magdelena's findings, Pastor Kale accused her of witchcraft and had her burned at the stake.
 Knowing that his son, Noble, would object, he had him drugged, tortured and beaten in the church cellar.

-Just before Magdelena died, she used a curse to summon demons that avenge wronged women.
+Before Magdelena died, she used a curse to summon demons that avenge wronged women.
 The demons were called "Furies" and they started killing the townspeople.
 Fearing death, Pastor Kale struck a deal with Mephisto.
 In return for his safety, Mephisto got Noble's soul.
 Mephisto realized that Noble was attached to a piece of the Medallion of Power and he activated the piece to transform Noble into the original "Spirit of Vengeance".
 When Ghost Rider had destroyed the Furies, Pastor offered him human flesh - Noble's son.
 Noble, in the guise of Ghost Rider, was unwilling to eat his own child and he killed himself.

 When Mephisto later appeared to claim Noble's soul, Mephisto's brother, the archangel Uriel, appeared and demanded that the soul of Noble Kale be spared.
 No agreement could be reached, and therefore a compromise was made whereby Noble's soul could not be claimed by either realm; but instead, his soul would remain in the void until re-bonded with certain members of his family.

-Noble Kale was also established as an ancestor of Jennifer Kale.